ThibaultBee/srtdroid/README.md

 ### Windows

-Srtdroid does not build on Windows because OpenSSL is really tricky to compile on Windows.
+srtdroid does not build on Windows because OpenSSL is really tricky to compile on Windows.

 ### macOS